 - Hades (translated 10 times) the grave, or the abode of the dead, the place of departed souls.

-The apostle Paul uses the word Hades in 1 Corinthians 15:55 in reference to the grave, over which believers will have victory at the coming of the Lord.
+The apostle Paul uses the word hades in reference to the grave, over which believers will have victory at the coming of the Lord.

 “O death, where is thy sting?
-O GRAVE where is thy victory?”
+O grave where is thy victory?” ~ 1 Corinthians 15:22

 Paul’s word’s above also support the truth of a physical resurrection of the righteous at the coming of Jesus and not a spiritual (mystical) resurrection in 70 AD as taught in full preterism.

-In Acts 2:27 & 31 the Greek word Hades is used as a reference to the grave and not suffering torment in the regions of the damned.
+In Acts 2:27 & 31 the Greek word hades is used as a reference to the grave and not a reference to suffering torment in the regions of the damned.